DavidDerhy/api-docs/source/includes/_basic_data.md

     }
 }
 ```
-Customer gives you much more information about the user
+Customers gives you all the personal data of the customer

 Parameter | Description | Format
 --------- | ----------- | -----------